vking34/awesome-kubernetes/networking/README.md

 - Network isolation can be configured to block traffic to Pods by running Pods in dedicated namespaces

-- `NetworkPolicy` can used to block egress as well as ingress traffic and workds like firewall
+- `NetworkPolicy` can used to block egress as well as ingress traffic and works like firewall

 - Use of `NetworkPolicy` depends on support form the network provider; not all are offering support and in that case your policy won't have any effect